Skip to content

 Plugins

 Plugins bundle MCP servers, agents, skills, and hooks into installable packages.
 Install from GitHub repos with npx skills add owner/repo.
-Plugins extend Copilot's capabilities — skills from plugins appear alongside local skills.
+Skills from a plugin appear alongside local skills.

-• Repository instructions: copilot-instructions.md in .github/ applies to all requests in that repo
+• Repository instructions: copilot-instructions.md in .github/ applies to every request in that repo

 • Path-specific instructions: NAME.instructions.md in .github/instructions/ applies only to matching file paths

-• AGENTS.md: Auto-detected in workspace root; supports subfolder-level instructions
+• AGENTS.md: auto-detected in the workspace root, and supports subfolder-level instructions

 See custom instructions in the GitHub docs.